Bender, Moldova

 Together with its suburb Proteagailovca, the city forms a municipality, which is separate from Transnistria (as an administrative unit of Moldova) according to Moldovan law.
 Bender is located in the buffer zone established at the end of the 1992 War of Transnistria.
 While the Joint Control Commission has overriding powers in the city, Transnistria has de facto administrative control.

 The fortress of Tighina was one of the important historic fortresses of the Principality of Moldova until 1812.

 Name

 First mentioned in 1408 as Tyagyanyakyacha (Тягянякяча) in a document in Old Slavonic (the term has Cuman origins), the town was known in the Middle Ages as Tighina in Romanian from Moldavian sources and later as Bender in Ottoman sources.
-The fortress and the city were called Bender for most of the time they were a rayah of the Ottomans (1538–1812), and during most of the time they belonged to the Russian Empire (1828–1917).
+The fortress and the city were called Bender (ultimately from Persian bandar 'port') for most of the time they were ruled by the Ottomans (1538–1812), and during most of the time they belonged to the Russian Empire (1828–1917).
 They were known as Tighina (/ro/) in the Principality of Moldavia, in the early part of the Russian Empire period (1812–1828), and during the time the city belonged to Romania (1918–1940; 1941–1944).